brandock/Threeno/README.md

 Threeno tries to fill a specific niche: a set of through-hole, hand-solderable boards with onboard radios that integrate smoothly into the JeeLib and OpenEnergyMonitor ecosystems.
 But depending on your needs, one of these other boards might be a better fit:

 - [**Moteino**](https://lowpowerlab.com/guide/moteino/) – The original Arduino + transceiver board.
 If you want an Arduino UNO-compatible board with a HopeRF transciever onboard, if you were not interested in soldering your own board, and if you didn't need the classic Arduino board-shape, you would clearly choose a Moteino over a Threeno.
 Compact, preassembled, with a great set of shields and sketches.
-Part of an IoT ecosystem of its own, with a great user community and great support from Felix Russo.
+Part of an IoT ecosystem of its own, with a great user community and great support from Felix Rusu.
 You should probably just get a Moteino or two regardless.
 - [**JeeNode**](https://web.archive.org/web/20201130081805/https://jeelabs.org/docs/hardware/jnclassic/) – A classic by JCW.
 [You can use the JeeNode USB as a RF-to-serial gateway.](https://community.openenergymonitor.org/t/receiving-jeelib-classic-and-lowpowerlab-in-parallel/22563) JCW has numerous plugin boards with various parts and sensors.
 It is a clever system that is different than Arduino sheilds, and makes a ton of sense.
 I have a classic JeeNode and love it.
 - [**Azduino**](https://azduino.com) – The latest and greatest AVR microcontrollers, on convenient breakout boards from Spence Konde, who is making the Arduino cores for them.
 - [**ESP32/ESP8266**](https://en.wikipedia.org/wiki/ESP32) – Excellent for Wi-Fi/Bluetooth, though less ideal for ultra-low power, which is one of the goals of the Low Power Lab, the JeeNode, and the OpenEnergyMonitor ecosystems.